jrandj/redhat/README.md

 1. Schedule tasks using at and cron

     * Job scheduling and execution is handled by the *atd* and *crond* daemons.
-While *atd* manages jobs scheduled to run once in the future, *crond* is responsbile for running jobs repetitively at pre-specified times.
-At startup, *crond* reads schedules in files located in the `/var/spool/cron` and `/etc/cron.d` directories, and loads them in memory for later execution.
+While *atd* manages jobs scheduled to run once in the future, *crond* is responsible for running jobs repetitively at pre-specified times.
+At start-up, *crond* reads schedules in files located in the `/var/spool/cron` and `/etc/cron.d` directories, and loads them in memory for later execution.

     * There are 4 files that control permissions for setting scheduled jobs.
 These are *at.allow*, *at.deny*, *cron.allow* and *cron.deny*.
-These files are located in the `/etc` directory.
+These files are in the `/etc` directory.
 The syntax of the files is identical, with each file taking 1 username per line.
 If no files exist, then no users are permitted.
 By default, the *deny* files exist and are empty, and the *allow* files do not exist.
 This opens up full access to using both tools for all users.

     * All activities involving *atd* and *crond* are logged to the `/var/log/cron` file.